Treat your new puppy as you would a new born baby.

 year to reach that goal.
 Confinement in an area of the house where you normally spend time will the puppy has to "go" if he is in the bedroom.
 You can not see the puppy chewing on the living room carpet while you are busy making beds.
 Let your dog explore his new home, but only under your supervision.
 Block off your puppy's special area with baby gates.
 If you must be away from the house or can't supervise the special area, put the puppy in his crate.
 Reinforcing acceptable behavior often puppy.
 Some things to remember the puppy feels lost and alone as it is leaving the security from at your home the puppy may call, cry, howl, to the others as if to say” Come and get me” He’s waiting for one of the pack to answer.
 When they don’t he tries again.
-You’ll notice that the first night is the day your puppy may either be a little nervous of you, or it may follow you right away.
-New puppies away.
+You’ll notice that the first night is the worst.
+During the day your puppy may either be a little nervous of you, or it may follow you right away.
 New puppies should not be taken out with you and shown off to all your friends for the first week.
 He/she needs to get to know and trust their new mom or dad and not be upset by strangers places your puppy experiences, the more well adjusted he will be as an adult.